DavidScales/multiplayer-phaser-game/README.md

 ## Todos

 * sessions to stay logged in. log out button
 * refactor like crazy, organized into modules, remove magic numbers
 * fix the mouse pointer issue - shooting is relative to the center of the canvas
 * clean up UI / UX
-* use WASD keys, without breaking chat
+* use WASD and other keys without breaking chat
+* chat history not shown when new players join
 * turn DEBUG off. also wrap in try/catch so that server doesn't shut down on bad eval
 * soooo much potential...
 * see phone notes